Bgeninatti/pythonium/docs/source/tutorial/03_random_walker.rst

     ipdb> explored_planet
     Planet(id=18f2e9c8-d9af-44fa-9545-895da620b479, position=(5, 67), player=None)

-Your explorer ship just arrived to the target planet.
+Your explorer ship just arrived at the target planet.
 A new and unknown rock in the middle of the space with a lot of things to learn about and explore.

 Congratulations human.
 You did it.
 You left the pathetic rock where you spent your whole life, and now you are in a different one.
-Probably more pathetic, probably more boring, maybe you don't even have air to breath or food to eat.
+Probably more pathetic, probably more boring, maybe you don't even have air to breathe or food to eat.
 But hey... you are a space traveler.

 Putting the pieces together
 ----------------------------

-Here we explained how to move your ships.
+In this chapter, we explained how to move your ships.
 You learned the first, and most basic command: Ship movement.

 But we also developed a strategy.
 I call it "The Random Walker Strategy": A group of ships moving around, exploring planets without much more to do but travel around the galaxy.